silvestrevivo/solana-svelte-counter/README.md

 # solana-svelte-counter

 **Anchor/SvelteKit** application to demo the Svelte wallet adapter.

-The Anchor application lives in the `root folder`.
-In the `app` folder you can find the SvelteKit application.
+The Anchor application lives in the root of the project.

+The SvelteKit application lives in the `app` folder.

 ## Anchor Setup